 The introduction of the Value Added Tax in 1995, which cut across a wide range of commodities, was expected to minimize changes in the behavior of economic agents.
 The administrative reform of 1985 also focused on measures to enhance the efficiency of the tax administration and improve upon the equity of the tax system.
-A major component of this reform was the conversion of the Internal Revenue Service (IRS) and Customs, Excise and Preventive Service (CEPS) into the Ghana Revenue Authority, an autonomous corporate body with new organizational structures (GRA) in 2009.
-Its objective is to strengthen the role of the revenue institutions in achieving increased revenue collection and changing the structure of the tax system to make it more efficient and equitable.
+A major component of this reform was the conversion of the Internal Revenue Service (IRS) and Customs, Excise and revenue institutions in achieving increased revenue collection and changing the structure of the tax system to make it more efficient and equitable.